vivekratnu/vivekratnu/README.md

-# Introducing Myself

-Hi there!
-I am Vivek Ratnu, a Data Analyst.
+# Hi there!
+I am Vivek, a Data Analyst.